-00:35:55 Sound Effect Transition Music swells and fades.
-00:35:56 Antonio Guest [Chuckles.]
+00:35:56 Sound Transition Effect 00:35:57 Antonio Guest

+[Chuckles.]
 It was very weird.
 I had an interpreter, just to give me the direction from the director.
 And you know, the director had to talk to the interpreter, interpreter with me, I talk to the interpreter.
 All day long, like that.
 I couldn't understand anybody.
 It was a very weird and very bizarre experience.